netdata/netdata/collectors/python.d.plugin/mysql/README.md

 grant usage on *.* to 'netdata'@'localhost';
 flush privileges;
 ```
-The `netdata` user will have the ability to connect to the MySQL server on the localhost without a password.
+The `netdata` user will have the ability to connect to the MySQL server on `localhost` without a password.
 It will only be able to gather MySQL statistics without being able to alter or affect MySQL operations in any way.

 This module will produce following charts (if data is available):